-Follow in the footsteps of explorers down through the ages and, well, under the footsteps of Amelia Earhart, who was the first woman to fly solo across the Atlantic.
+Transatlantic cruises follow in the footsteps of explorers through the ages and, well, under the footsteps of Amelia Earhart, the first woman to fly solo across the Atlantic.
 The Ocean lies between the eastern coast of the American continents and the west coast of Europe and Africa.

 Transatlantic Cruise from Europe to US